 There are GA or General Admission passes, VIP and Platinum passes, and each new tier adds additional parks atop the previous one (like express entrance, better viewing spots, premium restrooms, etc.).
 Parking spaces and lockers are usually sold separately from the tickets.
 You may or may not desire to use a locker since your RV will be parked in an available nearby camping site of your choosing.
-Lastly, if you are looking to add Phoenix Lights to your bigger campervan adventure, there are single day passes you can purchase.
+Lastly, if you are looking to add Phoenix Lights to your bigger campervan adventure, there are single-day passes you can purchase.

 Once your pass has been purchased, you will need to obtain your wristband either at the box office or by having it shipped to your address.
 You are also going to need to activate the wristband and add funds to it, in case you want to make purchases during the festival.
-For an in-depth overview of prices and instructions make sure you visit the official event website.

 Since this festival moves around some from year to year, the first thing you’ll need to do is check the website for t the physical address.
 Once you have that you can download the app or look up online what are the best RV routes for you to get there, and what are the closest RV resorts where you will probably park.